Chapter 39 - Hollow

 Chiro huffed, "Don't try to play innocent, you little monster.
 I've seen you hacking into sylphs, wearing them down so your beastly comrades can finish them off.
 You're just as guilty as they are, I don't care what you do on your own time."

 Corelia paused to think.
-"Maybe I could use this to coax an answer out of Leiytning and Thundur.
+"Maybe I could use this to coax Leiytning and Thundur, and hear their answers.
 After all, even if Leiytning gets in again, I doubt he'll find them here.
-He may have no choice but to cooperate."
+He may be tempted to get this over with faster and easier, at the price of information."

 "That could work..."
 Chiro smirked, forcing Seyber to look up by pulling her ear roughly.
 "We all know the demon king has that savior complex, when it comes to his tribe of misfits.
 Such an idiot."